-The Year 7 Progress Evening (where appointments may be made with subject teachers) will be face-to-face and will take place in March.
+The Year 9 Progress Evening (where appointments may be made with subject teachers) will be face-to-face and will take place in November which gives plenty of time for thought and discussion before the Options Process begins in February.
 Bookings will made via the online system School Cloud.
 Details of School Cloud access will be sent out to parents and carers nearer the time.